matwilso/matwilso.github.io/_drafts/sim2real.md

 But sim2real seems like a strong bet.
 Beyond "all the data you could ever want" is the ability to create dense reward signals, auxiliary training labels, arbitrary environment and reset distributions, and automated curriculum.
-The world of bits is just easier to manipulate than the world of atoms.
-This adds up to massive practical advantages in developing learning systems.
+The world of bits is easier to manipulate than the world of atoms and this adds up to massive practical advantages in developing learning systems.

-But that is the good news.
+That was the good news.
 The bad news is that current physics simulators vary substantially from reality.
-Models trained in simulation fail in the real world by default.
+By default, models trained in simulation fail in the real world.
 Simulators are inaccurate.
 They are hard to calibrate to match your real world setup.
 Even with perfect calibration, there are some things you can't simulate efficiently or at all.
-Some long tail distribution cases that we can't anticipate.
+Some long tail distribution cases that you can't anticipate.

 Domain adaptation and domain randomization approaches are partial solutions to this.
 But they are *just* partial solutions.